DeeNeon/px2html-demo/README.md

 ## Requirements

 1. Create project using [PX2HT Generator](https://github.com/Pixel2HTML/pixel2html-generator)
-2. You should use SASS, LESS or Stylus.
-3. Make it responsive by your best judgement.
+2. Make it responsive by your best judgement.
-4. You should use [Slick.js](http://kenwheeler.github.io/slick/) for any carousel on the page.
+3. You should use [Slick.js](http://kenwheeler.github.io/slick/) for any carousel on the page.
-5. The font used is *Roboto*.
+5. The font used is for the whole site is **Roboto**.

 ### Bonus Tasks
 1. Code the HTML using Jade as template engine.